ruff0/vessels-manager/README.md

 ### Edit an existing vessel
 ```
-PATCH /vessels/:id receives a vessel's JSON Object and updates the proper one which has the indicated id
+PUT /vessels/:id receives a vessel's JSON Object and updates the proper one which has the indicated id

 Example body request: